 Amandla Stenberg captured my heart as District 11’s brave tribute Rue in The Hunger Games.
-It was a remarkable performance that showed her strength, her vulnerability, and major action-movie skills.
-After that I started paying attention whenever she popped up in magazines or on websites that I read (which happened a lot—you couldn’t really escape The Hunger Games last year!) and became so impressed with her not just as an actor but as a person.
-First there was the way she reacted to the flurry of tweets by racist trolls who were upset that Rue was being played by a black girl (never mind that the character was described as having dark skin and hair in the book): She rose above the stupidity and stayed resolutely positive, saying in a statement released to the press, “As a fan of the books, I feel fortunate to be part of the Hunger Games family….
+It was a remarkable performance that showed her strength, vulnerability, and major action-movie skills.
+I started paying attention whenever she popped up in magazines or on websites (which happened a lot—you couldn’t really escape The Hunger Games last year!) and became so impressed with her, not just as an actor, but as a person.
+First there was the way she reacted to the flurry of tweets by racist trolls who were upset that Rue was being played by a black girl (never mind that the character was described as having dark skin and hair in the book): She rose above the stupidity and stayed resolutely positive, saying in a statement to the press, “As a fan of the books, I feel fortunate to be part of the Hunger Games family….
 I am proud of the film and my performance.
 I want to thank all of my fans…for their support and loyalty.”
 Then she and her mom were interviewed by Essence magazine, and she said, “My mom reminds me that all things are possible,” and you could tell how much they love each other, and my heart melted.
 And then I started reading Amandla’s blog, where I learned about her extensive charity work and her devotion to helping kids who are hungry and living in poverty around the world.

 I was beyond excited to get a chance to chat with Amandla last month.
 I found her not just delightful but inspiring, and I can’t wait to see what she does next.

 JAMIA: I saw on your blog that you’re involved with Share Our Strength, which is working to end child hunger in America.
 Can you tell us a little bit about that organization, and how we can join you in supporting that cause?